TheatreVibe was born in the coronavirus pandemic of 2020.

 We have an extensive archive which we are putting on the site so you can read about the great shows, and the not so great, that we have seen in the past.
 Each review will list the cast and creatives, the song list for a musical as well as the running time.
 So TheatreVibe will be a site of record.

 Please bear with us as we develop the site up to full capacity.
-In these sad times of theatre threatened by the impact of coronavirus, reading about past productions can help you and us to relive the magic of theatre.
+Reading about past productions can help you and us to relive the magic of theatre.

 News Items are reproduced from the publicist’s press release and the views contained are not necessarily those of TheatreVibe.